MegAnthonyKeogh/nyt-scrubber/README.md

 By importing mongoose, I'm able to use the constructor method that comes with mongoose.
 The constructor function is called a schema (and it is very similar to the schema idea in MySQL).
 Since all of my keys value pairs are strings, this was an extremely easy model to make.
 I export the model object as Article because I want all of my article to have these key value pairs.

+## setting the controller
-Next, I import this model into my controllers file.
+Next, I imported this model into my controllers file.
 This is where I built out all of my CRUD (create, update, remove)operations that work with MongoDB.

-Next, I connect my controller file to all of my express routes, so that any files that are get/posting to these routes (like my API.js file in the utils folder can gain access to these functions.
+Then I connected my controller file to all of my express routes, so that any files that are get/posting to these routes (like my API.js file in the utils folder can gain access to these functions.
 I separated by routes in a way that makes it easier to built new routes into this application in the future.
 Instead of hard coding each route.
 All information routes will start with "/api", so that is in my index.js file that connects to my "articles.js" file.
 Here's the code for those files respectively.
 ![index.js file to the routes folder](indexapiroutes.png)
 ![article.js file in the routes folder](expressRoutes.png)

-## setting the controller

 ## connecting to the utils